ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   Kings Wood near Ashford is a particularly magnificent wood matching its grand name and is great for all the things listed in the poem.
 collection: Places
 aspect: portrait
-image: /img/woods-are-great-for-tiny.jpg
+image: /img/wood-are-great-kings-wood-tinyjpeg.jpg
-metaImage: /img/woods-are-great-for-tiny.jpg
+metaImage: /img/wood-are-great-kings-wood-tinyjpeg.jpg
-alt: A magnificent tree in a clearing in Kings wood , a grandfather helping his grandchildren make a den out of sticks
+alt: Kings Wood sunlight filtering through autumn trees, casting shadows on leaf strewn woodland floor.
 poem: |

   Woods are great for hugging trees